25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ## Interface

-An `interface` type defines a contract as a named set of public members.
+An `interface` type defines a contract as a named set of public members

 - Just like classes, interfaces also contain properties, methods, delegates, or events.